How do I test my connection to an Amazon ElastiCache Redis or Memcached cluster?

 Connect to cluster mode disabled encrypted clusters

-The following example connects to an encryption and authentication enabled cluster:
+This example command connects to cluster with encryption and authentication turned on:

 src/redis-cli -h master.rediscli-cluster-disabled.54awdt.use1.cache.amazonaws.com --tls -a <Password> -p 6379

-The following example connects to a cluster that has only encryption enabled:
+This example command connects to a cluster that has only encryption turned on:

 src/redis-cli -h master.cluster-disabled-noauth.54awdt.use1.cache.amazonaws.com --tls -p 6379